WHY YOU ARE DEAD … ALTHOUGH YOU’RE ALIVE

 Long before the first man walked on this planet, God knew that the first man would sin and bring that state of death to all his descendants.
 So God before the foundation of the world, chose man to be in Christ so that man can be holy before Him (Eph.
 1:4).
 And in order to satisfy His justice and righteousness, that demanded an equitable penalty for all of man’s sins, God also determined something else since the foundation of the world: the slaying of His beloved Son (Rev. 13:8).
 He also determined that whoever believes in His Son, will receive everlasting life (John 3:16).

 This is how it works for the believer: The moment a person believes in Jesus Christ the Father plants His Seed in that believer (1 John 3:9).
-That Seed is none other than the Spirit of His Son, Jesus Christ (Rom.
+That Seed is none other than the incorruptible seed, by the word of Godt (Rom.
 8:9; 1 Pet.
 1:23).
 The believer’s spirit is now joined to Christ’s spirit (1 Cor 6:17).
 Jesus after resurrection has become part of Gods divine nature and which is the Holy Spirit

 One may ask, how can that be?
 How can the excellent Spirit of Christ join with the dead-in-sin spirit of a human being?